-There are many guitars on the market targeted at beginners, but not all are worthy of your hard earned dollars.
+There are many models on the market targeted at beginners, but not all are worthy of your hard-earned dollars.
 Some companies release instruments that are just far too cheap and make learning a poor experience.

 But as a beginner, you would not know what to look for and the potential to give up is far greater.

 Truth is, there are some great guitars that are not expensive, made by experienced manufacturers.
 These are perfect for someone just getting started.

 Let’s take a look at what we feel are the best electric guitars for a beginner.
 These models have been selected based on a few variables that we feel are important.

 - Build Quality

 It’s a well-known fact that the Strat is one of today’s most popular electric guitars, and there are good reasons why.
 The Player Series makes it even more incredible by being able to offer versatility without sacrificing comfort or playability, which few other instruments can match!

 In addition, it is priced so well for a beginner electric guitar.
 You’ll be getting an excellent instrument when compared with the competition!
 This means your money will go twice as far, making extras like amps and cables possible when getting started.

 Because of the alder body, this guitar is lightweight.
 The maple neck and fingerboard will not only last you for years to come, but also have that classic look everyone loves!